leegeunhyeok/bxd-docs/content/getting-started.md

 # Concept

 [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) is async, fast, powerful. but not support [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) and must use callback pattern to using IndexedDB.
-This feels like a legacy code.
+It feels like a legacy code.

-For this reason, I started user friendly IndexedDB library, BoxDB project.
+For this reason, BoxDB project has started.

-But, why box?
+But, why name is BoxDB?

 - Boxes are lightweight.
 - Boxes has shape.